 According to the AKC, puppies 6 months and younger should eat three to four times a day.
 At 6 months, they can eat twice daily.
 Once pups become adults, they can get one or two meals a day, depending on how much exercise they get.
 The best way to know what’s right for your dog?
 Check with your vet.

 The same goes for how much you put in their bowls.
 Klein says you can start by following the serving size guidelines on the package of your dog’s food.
-But your vet can get specific about the best amount for his age, breed, and level of activity.
-A young border collie who plays and runs for most of the day may need a lot of food to keep him going, especially when it’s hot or cold outside.
+But your vet can get specific about the best amount for their age, breed, and level of activity.
+A young border collie who plays and runs for most of the day may need a lot of food to keep them going, especially when it’s hot or cold outside.
 But an elderly Chihuahua who mostly lounges in your lap probably won’t.

 “The biggest thing we see pet owners do wrong when it comes to feeding dogs is to overfeed them,” Klein says.
 “It’s important to feed the right amount and right kinds of food to keep the animal at a healthy weight.”